Bangladesh Overflight Permit Regulations

 2 - Seasonal Block Overflight Permits (Scheduled Commercial Airlines Flights)

-- Bangladesh Overflight Permit is normally valid for 72 hours.
+- Bangladesh Overflight Permit is valid for +72 hours.

 Overflight Permit Charge's

 We do not charge any type of hidden cost in Civil Aviation Permit Processing Cost and Bangladesh Overflight Permits Procedures.
 Our fee is straight and direct without any additional fees in Bangladesh Overflight Permit We do not require large upfront deposits or commitments.
 We strive to develop long term relationships and we work hard to earn your referrals.
 Besides receiving essential financial monthly reports these very particular customers expect to entirely rely on professional teams and they offer just that.
 This trust is earned through our administrative and financial control, as well as our services standards of work.

 Flight Information Region In Bangladesh :

 Bangladesh Airspace is divided into 01 Flight Information Regions (FIRs)

 1 - Dhaka (VGFR) FIR